kbatson/kylebatsonphoto/site/gallery-street1.md

     scooter driving through the busy streets of Hyderabad.
   location: Hyderabad, India
   url: "/assets/photos/DSC00563.jpg"
-- title: Boy LooKansas at Girls
+- title: Boy Looks at Girls
   caption: A teenage boy looKansas longingly at a group of three teenage girls who
     seem not to notice him.
   location: Topeka, Kansas